Mexico Digital Nomad Visa Guide (2024)

 Are you eligible if you are a United States citizen?

-Yes, as a US citizen, you can get a Temporary residence visa and enjoy the benefits of working remotely in Mexico.
+Yes, as a US citizen, you can get a Temporary residence visa and enjoy the benefits of working remotely from Mexico.

 Also, as a US citizen, you don’t need a visa to enter Mexico if you plan to stay there for less than 180 days.

-However, you must visit the office of the National Migration Institute (INM) to get an entry permit, in case you want to visit Mexican areas 12 miles (20 km) away from the border.
+However, you must visit the office of the National Migration Institute (INM) to get an entry permit, if you want to visit areas further than 12 miles (20 km) away from the border (in other words, if you want to move freely through Mexico).

 Are you eligible if you are a US Green Card holder?